-Property prices in Australia have been on a rollercoaster ride during the last few years.
-From record highs to burst bubbles, the market has had its share of ups and downs.
-While both property prices and rental rates are notoriously expensive, some areas are cheaper than others.
-Finder's Property Index reveals the suburbs where you can bag yourself a bargain.
+Finder's Property Index reveals the various price moments in suburbs across Australia.
+Property prices in Australia have been on a rollercoaster ride during the last few years – from record highs to burst bubbles and back up again, the market has had its share of ups and downs.
+Review the latest changes here.

-Finder's index depicts home values and the cost of rent in each suburb compared to the average in its state.
+Finder's property index depicts home values and the average cost of rent in each suburb, compared to the average in its state.
 For example, a home value index of 2 would indicate that a suburb has an average home value that is 2 times, or double, the average of the state.

-If you are planning on purchasing your first home or looking for a new rental, it pays to do your research.
-Check out the map below to see how your prospective suburb stacks up.
+If you are planning on purchasing a home or looking for a new investment property, it pays to do your research.
+The map below shows you how your prospective suburb stacks up.